themanual/blog/_posts/2014-01-24-typography-and-typesetting-the-web-edition.md

 category: Process
 ---

-We plan to work in public here at The Manual, sharing insights from our work, the rationale behind our design decisions, releasing smaller but more frequent updates in our site, and in a larger way, being more transparent and open to our readers.
+We plan to work in public here at The Manual, sharing insights from our work, the rationale behind our design decisions, releasing smaller but more frequent updates to our site, and in a larger way, being more transparent and open to our readers.

 Earlier this week, we released a preview of the work we've been doing on our website by publishing [“Perennial Design”][perennial], an article from our upcoming fourth issue.
 While the final design will be more complete, this preview already reveals many design decisions, namely in terms of typography.